Public Transit & Bus Accidents in New York City

 Buses have a tremendous responsibility to keep the public safe.
 We all count on them to carry us from one destination to another, and when they accept the precious responsibility of safeguarding New Yorkers and their loved ones, there is absolutely no excuse for careless behavior.

 Sadly, bus drivers and the companies that employ them aren’t always as careful as they should be.
-Common causes of bus accidents in New York include:
+Common causes of bus accidents include:

 - Running red lights or stop signs

 - Failing to modify driving behavior in adverse weather